 THE PRESIDENT: I must say I thought he was saying that their work up to about mid-90s there had been an awful lot of bills of quantities, first past the post cases, and more and more they moved towards the negotiated procedures, and design and build procedures, not that he had, as it were, stopped doing bills of quantities - I did not understand that he had completely stopped doing them.

-MISS BACON: No, my submission is not that he was saying that he stopped doing it, but he is saying the nature of their work changed so much that in his words: "it virtually died out".
-That from his perspective the practice of giving and taking cover prices had died out because he said "The nature of our work became very difficult.
-If we'd wanted to, it would've been very difficult to give or take covers."
-He said because they were doing things like design and build it was not a bill of quantities work, it was not first past the post.
-A decade later we have an example, and this is a case where the evidence is likely to be fragmentary.
+- 6 MISS BACON: No, my submission is not that he was saying that he stopped doing it, but he is 7 saying the nature of their work changed so much that in his words: "it virtually died out".
+8 That from his perspective the practice of giving and taking cover prices had died out 9 because he said "The nature of our work became very difficult.
+If we'd wanted to, it 10 would've been very difficult to give or take covers."
+He said because they were doing 11 things like design and build it was not a bill of quantities work, it was not first past the post.
+12 A decade later we have an example, and this is a case where the evidence is likely to be 13 fragmentary.
 We do not have a complete list of what GMI were doing at the relevant time.
-What we do have is an example which we have obtained through the leniency evidence and the dawn raids of a case where, a decade after this enormous sea change in the industry or gradual sea change in the 1990s, clear evidence that GMI was doing exactly the kind of work which he said was almost not done, and which cause cover pricing to have almost died earlier in 2000.

-Unless the Tribunal has any questions, those are our submissions on the liability case.
+14 What we do have is an example which we have obtained through the leniency evidence and 15 the dawn raids of a case where, a decade after this enormous sea change in the industry or 16 gradual sea change in the 1990s, clear evidence that GMI was doing exactly the kind of 17 work which he said was almost not done, and which cause cover pricing to have almost died 18 out.
+This was a case where patently it was clear they could have taken a cover for the job 19 and that really undermines what you were saying earlier about this not being possible for 20 the kind of work that he was doing.
+So this means that not only was cover pricing in 2005 21 entirely practical and effective for that kind of job, a straight forward bills of quantities job, 22 but GMI were doing that job in 2005.
+We say that is the second point I wanted to make, 23 that this undermines what is being said earlier about the change to the nature of their work.
+24 The final point is this, that if the Tribunal finds that the OFT has proven on a balance of 25 probabilities that a cover price was given by Totty to GMI on this occasion then that also in 26 itself undermines the general evidence given by GMI that cover pricing was not something 27 that they engaged in and by implication it undermines their claim that because of their 28 change in business policies on practices they would not have given a cover price five years 29 earlier in 2000. - Unless the Tribunal has any questions, those are our submissions on the liability case.